-In order to address potential shareholder concerns regarding the number of options, SARs or stock awards we intend to grant in a given year, we commit to our stockholders that, for the next three fiscal years (commencing July 1, 2005), we will limit the number of stock-based awards to employees or non-employee directors (whether under the Amended 2002 Plan or any other plan,) to less than an average of 2% of the number of shares of our common stock that we expect will be outstanding over such three year period.
-For purposes of calculating the number of shares granted in a year, stock awards will count as equivalent to (1) one and a half option shares, if our annual stock price volatility is 53% or higher, (2) two option shares if our annual stock price volatility is between 25% and 52%, and (3) four option shares if our annual stock price volatility is less than 25%.
+In order to address potential shareholder concerns regarding the number of options, SARs or stock awards we intend to grant in a given year, we committed to our stockholders that, for the three fiscal years commencing July 1, 2005, we would limit the number of stock-based awards to employees or non-employee directors (whether under the 2002 Plan or any other plan) to less than an average of 2% of the number of shares of our common stock that we expect will be outstanding over such three year period.
+For purposes of calculating the number of shares granted in a year, stock awards will count as equivalent to (1) one and a half option shares, if our annual stock price volatility is 53% or higher, (2) two option shares if our annual stock price volatility is less than 25%.